GeekyDeaks/discord-destinybot/README.md

 7. Create a user for the app and copy the token to `config.discord.token`

-8. Using the Client ID found in App Details, create in invite link in the following format
+8. Using the Client ID found in App Details, create an invite link in the following format

         https://discordapp.com/oauth2/authorize?scope=bot&client_id=CLIENT_ID